Callum Ilott: 2024

 Ilott competing for Hertz Team Jota at the 2024 6 Hours of Spa-Francorchamps.

 After failing to secure a full-time IndyCar seat for 2024 having been dropped by Juncos Hollinger Racing last minute, Ilott moved to the FIA World Endurance Championship for his campaign, piloting the No. 12 car for Jota Sport sponsored by Tom Brady, alongside Norman Nato and Will Stevens.
-The team would score their maiden top-class podium during the first race in Qatar, after battling for podium positions throughout the race and the Peugeot breaking down before the finish, helping the team secure a P2 in the race to start the season on a high.
+The team would score their maiden top-class podium during the first race in Qatar, after battling for podium positions throughout the race and the Peugeot breaking down before the finish, helping the team secure second-place finish in the race to start the season on a high.
 Two rounds later Ilott, together with his teammate Will Stevens, got his first win at Spa-Francorchamps after a mid-race red flag.
 This also marked the first win in hypercar for Jota.
 After the win, an unlucky streak struck Ilott.
 He showed great speeds in the qualifying sessions, always starting off the weekend on a high but continuing with the lowest lows, like crashing out in the last minute of the second practice of Le Mans, leading to the complete change of chassis in mere days, which not only made the team miss Hyperpole but also start on the backfoot.
 The team however went on to finish eighth, which was their original starting position, strongly contesting the whole race without any big troubles.
 He then crashed out of the race at the 6 hours of São Paulo after coming out of the pits, sending the car back into the garage, leading them to finish last in class.
-The unfortunate events followed him to the Circuit of the Americas, where the car suffered an electrical issue 2 hours into the race, which they couldn't fix in time.
+The unfortunate events followed him to the Circuit of the Americas, where the car suffered an electrical issue two hours into the race, which they couldn't fix in time.

 The Jota squad took the FIA World Cup title after finishing fifth during the 6 hours of Fuji, finishing as the first privateer car.
-Originally, they started the race in sixteenth after a disastrous qualifying, however the race turned a bit messy which allowed them to fight for podium positions closer to the end.
-The next and last race of the season is the 8 hours of Bahrain, which the team contends as the crowned FIA World Cup champions.

-Ilott left the team at the end of the season.
+2026

+IMSA Championship

+Ilott joined Wright Motorsports to compete in the 2026 IMSA SportsCar Championship, driving the no.120 Porsche 911 GT3 R.